 RABBIT: Classes are subject to change.
 Complete list of classes is available when registering for exhibit.
+1. Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project.

-- 1. Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project. - 2.
-Junior rabbits are rabbits less than 6 months of age and senior rabbits are 6 months or older.
-Date for determining age is the date of the show.
+- Junior rabbits are rabbits less than 6 months of age and senior rabbits are 6 months or older.
+Date for determining age is the date of the show. - 3.
+Only rabbits less than six months old may be sold in the 4-H Auction. - 4.
+4-H members are responsible for reporting to the Department Superintendent if he/she wishes to sell at the 4-H auction.